kwangjong/kwangjong.github.io/_posts/2022-03-31-data-visualization.md

 date: 2022-03-31 16:35 +0900
 ---

 I decided to review my data science knowledge.
 My goal is to build my own ML project.
 Before I get into the dirty part, Let's start with a very simple course: Data Visualization.
+I took an brief overview on Data Visualization using Kaggle.

 <br/>